-Unfortunately, the FTA does not apply to several other penalties, such as estimated tax or accuracy-related penalties — or event-based filing requirements.
-In addition, estate and gift tax returns do not qualify for FTA.
+Unfortunately, the FTA does not apply to several other penalties, such as estimated tax or accuracy-related penalties—or event-based filing requirements.
+In addition, estate and gift tax returns do not qualify for tax penalty abatement.

-Still, if you are eligible for first time penalty abatement, you could save yourself a lot of money in fees (not to mention some serious headaches).
+Still, if you are eligible for penalty relief, you could save yourself a lot of money in fees (not to mention some serious headaches).